Spring is the perfect time to get your home and property in tip-top shape so you’re free to relax and enjoy the coming lazy days of summer.

 Water Heater

-Remove any gunk and mineral deposits from your water heater by flushing.
-While some units allow you to attach a standard hose, others require you to use a large bucket.
-The simple task of draining the water heater can prevent blockages and promote water heater efficiency and longevity.
+Flush water heater to remove any gunk and mineral deposits.
+While some units allow you to attach a standard hose; others require a large bucket.
+Draining the water heater can prevent blockages and promote water efficiency and longevity.

 Refrigerator and Freezer

-Clean visible coils of the refrigerator and freezer with a vacuum cleaner.
+Inspect visible coils of your refrigerator and/or freezer clean using a vacuum cleaner.
 Do not remove any other parts from your appliance while cleaning.
-By performing this once a year, you can extend the lifetime of your appliance and lower the risk of it breaking down in the middle of summer.

 More Expensive Repairs